Sadia-Khan-Rupa/Lung-Cancer-Nodule-Detection/README.md

 ## **Prerequisites**
 This project requires Python and the following libraries:

-TensorFlow (Keras)
+- TensorFlow (Keras)
-NumPy
+- NumPy
-Pandas
+- Pandas
-Scikit-learn
+- Scikit-learn
-Matplotlib
+- Matplotlib
-h5py
+- h5py

 You can install the dependencies by running:

 pip install -r requirements.txt

-### Dependencies

-Python >= 3.7
-TensorFlow >= 2.0
-NumPy
-Pandas
-Scikit-learn
-Matplotlib
-h5py
-For the full list of dependencies, refer to requirements.txt.

 ---
 ## Data